Compare childcare costs and live place availability

 Premium and Family plans receive alerts within 1 hour of detection.
 Basic plans receive alerts within 4 hours.

-What if a vacancy is already filled?
+What if a place is already filled?

 Can I cancel anytime?